venkram/gloo/docs/content/reference/cli/glooctl_create_secret_header.md

 ---
 ## glooctl create secret header

-Create an header secret with the given name
+Create a header secret with the given name

 ### Synopsis

-Create an header secret with the given name.
+Create a header secret with the given name.
 The format of the secret data is: `{"header-name" : [header-name string] , "value" : [header-value string]}`

 ```
 glooctl create secret header [flags]